 Why use catnip for DIY cat toys?

 Catnip is a euphoric herb for cats.
-When a cat smells catnip it stimulates their pleasure sensors, relieves boredom, and makes them a little crazy for a few minutes.
+When a cat smells catnip it stimulates its pleasure sensors, relieves boredom, and makes them a little crazy for a few minutes.
 When they eat catnip it relaxes them too and helps them sleep.
-The effect is immediate, and then the cat becomes immune to the drug-like effects for 30 minutes before their brain will allow them react again.
+The effect is immediate, and then the cat becomes immune to the drug-like effects for 30 minutes before its brain will allow them to react again.

 How to make a DIY catnip mouse